samrosereed/samrosereed.github.io/essays/designReflection.md

   - Design Patterns
 ---

-In the realm of software development, design patterns emerge as delightful blossoms in a magical garden, imbuing software with charm, adaptability, and a touch of elegance.
-Envision a software project as an enchanting garden, where each design pattern manifests as a unique and vibrant flower, harmoniously contributing to the overall beauty and functionality of this digital oasis.
+In the realm of software development, design patterns emerge as delightful blossoms in a magical garden, imbuing software with adaptability and a touch of elegance.
+Envision a software project as an enchanting garden, where each design pattern manifests as a unique and vibrant flower, harmoniously contributing to the overall beauty and functionality.

 The Singleton pattern stands tall and proud, akin to a steadfast sunflower, at the heart of this garden.
-Just as the sunflower faithfully faces the sun, the Singleton pattern ensures a singular, radiant instance, providing a central point of control with a touch of simplicity and cheerfulness.
-This radiant design pattern brightens the codebase, fostering order and coherence within the enchanting software garden.
+Just as the sunflower faces the sun, the Singleton pattern ensures a singular, radiant instance, providing a central point of control with a touch of simplicity.
+This design pattern brightens the codebase, fostering order and coherence within the software garden.

 As we wander through this digital landscape, the Observer pattern emerges like a delicate cherry blossom, delicately interconnecting diverse components.
 Much like the petals of a cherry blossom dance harmoniously with the wind, the Observer pattern orchestrates dynamic communication, fostering a lively and responsive ecosystem.
 This floral design pattern instills within the software garden a sense of interconnectedness and adaptability.